Kumano Ancient Trail

 • 4

-Hike Chikatsuyu to Hongu Grand Shrine
+Hike from Chikatsuyu to Hongu Grand Shrine

-• Walking 12.9km
+• Walking 3-5 hours

 • Meal Breakfast, Dinner